Drive Only License

 If your Drive Only license is lost or stolen, you must visit a DMV office, present your current proof of Connecticut residency and pay the duplicate license fee

 .
-This service is not offered at AAA offices.
+This service is not offered at AAA locations or West Haven City Hall.

 I have an outstanding immigration issue, am I still eligible for a Drive Only license?